Discover 3 La Jolla Bike Paths & Trails

 Start / End point: Start at De Anza Cove in Mission Bay and follow the bike path heading north around the athletic area until it joins with Santa Fe Street, or continue on the path into UTC and follow the trails in Rose Canyon Open Space.

 The short-n-sweet Rose Canyon Bike Path is a popular route because of its scenery and easy connection between the Mission Bay and UCSD/La Jolla areas.
 It’s a super-convenient and less crowded way to travel between the two spots, and because it’s tucked between an active rail line and I-5, it’s a great car-free section of San Diego.
-To make the trek longer (six or seven miles), follow the trail north until you reach Rose Canyon Open Space and San Clemente Canyon, where there are a couple more miles of added trails and pathways (San Clemente Canyon is a great spot for regular hiking, as well).
+To make the trek longer (six or seven miles), follow the trail north until you reach Rose Canyon Open Space and San Clemente Canyon, where there are a couple more miles of added trails and pathways (San Clemente Canyon is a great spot for regular hiking and it’s a popular running trail for locals too).

 The trail passes through a creek watershed near the 1-mile mark, which is usually pretty active after a good rain.
 As you near the trail’s end, you climb steeply off the grade and up to the trail’s intersection with Gilman and La Jolla Colony Dr. The trail is comprised mostly of smooth asphalt, which makes this a good path for both rollerblading and walking, as well.